clesssalvein/linux-audit-files/README.md

 # Description

-This service is intended to run some actions when file(s) in the certain directory are modified.
+This service is intended to run some actions when any file(s) in the certain directory are modified.

 # Requirements